 Apparently, a lot of people who are either in lockdown or working from home because of the pandemic are using their extra time to do jobs in the home, so this post offers some words and phrases to talk about these tasks.

 Both Brits and Americans talk about home improvements, which could be anything from painting a room to putting in a whole new kitchen and could be done by anyone.
 British (and Canadian) people often use the word DIY, which stands for ‘do it yourself’.
 As the name indicates, this term is used for doing things yourself rather than hiring a professional.
 Small repairs are often called odd jobs.
-Note the collocations: we make home improvements, but we do DIY and odd jobs:
+Note the collocations: we can make or do home improvements, but we do DIY and odd jobs:

 Many people are making home improvements to add value to their property.